Influence of a mass transfer stability criterion on double white dwarf populations: Binary population synthesis results

 \subsection{Critical mass ratio for the two models}

-To give an impress on the differences of $q_{\rm c}$ between the two models adopted in this work, we show values of $q_{\rm c}$ for stars with various masses and in different evolutionary stages in Figure \ref{fig:1}, where the left and right panels are for Ge's and polytropic models, respectively. {Note that the results presented in Figure \ref{fig:1} include all of the simulated binaries, the distributions of the initial binary parameters follow the input parameters in BPS simulations of Section 3.4.} We see that, for Ge's model, $q_{\rm c}$ is about $3$ for MS donors, and $4$ for donors during HG stages, consistent with that in the polytropic model.
-A significant difference appears when the donors are giant stars i.e. the donor is a red giant branch star or an AGB star.
-The value of $q_{\rm c}$ is less than 1 in most cases for the polytropic model, is in the range of $1-2$ in most cases from Ge's model.
-It means that the mass transfer tends to be more stable for donors on the RGB and AGB stages in Ge's model.
-By comparing the mass ratio of binary systems and $q_{\rm c}$, we find that about $40.5\%$ of binaries would enter into CE phase in Ge's model, while the number becomes $74.0\%$ for the polytropic model.
-Besides the DWD populations, the mass transfer stability criterion should also exert a meaningful impact on the post-CE binaries, such as WD+MS binary and cataclysmic variables (CVs, e.g. \citealt{zorotovic2010,schreiber2016}), which are worthy of investigation in further studies.
+To give an impression of the differences of $q_{\rm c}$ between the two models adopted in this work, we show values of $q_{\rm c}$ for stars with various masses and in different evolutionary stages in Figure \ref{fig:1}, where the left and right panels are for Ge's and the polytropic models, respectively. {We note that the results presented in Figure \ref{fig:1} include all of the simulated binaries and the distributions of the initial binary parameters follow the input parameters in BPS simulations of Section 3.4.} We see that for Ge's model, $q_{\rm c}$ is about $3$ for MS donors and it is $4$ for donors during HG stages, which is consistent with that in the polytropic model.
+A significant difference appears when the donors are giant stars, namely, the donor is an RGB star or an AGB star.
+The value of $q_{\rm c}$ is less than 1 in most cases for the polytropic model and it is in the range of $1-2$ in most cases based on Ge's model.
+This means that the mass transfer tends to be more stable for donors on the RGB and AGB stages in Ge's model.
+By comparing the mass ratio of binary systems and $q_{\rm c}$, we find that about $40.5\%$ of binaries would enter into CE phase in Ge's model, while that proportion rises to $74.0\%$ for the polytropic model.
+Besides the DWD populations, the mass transfer stability criterion should also exert a meaningful impact on the post-CE binaries, such as WD+MS binary and cataclysmic variables (CVs, e.g., \citealt{zorotovic2010,schreiber2016}), which are worthy of investigation in further studies.